marcusbirkeland/reliquie/content/Creating the player character (pt. 1).md

 ![Model in engine 2](/img/post4/model2.png)

+After this, i added more elaborate clothing, and brushed up on some materials.
 For now, i am quite happy with the character mesh.
 I would like to polish the materials and clothing later, but for now i think it looks good enough:

 ![Player](/img/post4.png)